Please watch these two public service annoucements with your pre-teens and teenagers:

 This presentation portrays what has occurred in the Showdown locations since the inception of the Sheriff Rutherford's Operation Showdown.
 Using maps that show a concentration of activity, the presentation describes how the locations were chosen and what has happened in these two locations since January 2004.
 The presentation also demonstrates an initiative in Zone 2 (Arlington) that was started which closely follows the tenets of Operation Showdown.

-This is a large Adobe Acrobat file (4.6MB) and may take 10-20 minutes to download when using a dial-up modem and one minute or less using a DSL or cable connection.
+This is a large Adobe Acrobat file and may take a while to open.
 It also requires the use of Adobe Acrobat Reader.
 If you do not have Acrobat Reader, you may download it free from Adobe

-The Sheriff has also initiated an anti-litter campaign as shown in this PowerPoint presentation.
-This file requires the user to have MicroSoft PowerPoint or MicroSoft PowerPoint Viewer.
+This file requires the user to have Microsoft PowerPoint or Microsoft PowerPoint Viewer.
 If you do not have PowerPoint installed on your computer, a free copy of PowerPoint Viewer is available by clicking here.
-Note that this file is large (5.6Mb) and may take up to 30 minutes to download, depending on download speed.
+Note that this file is large (5.6MB) and may take up to 30 minutes to download, depending on download speed.